brettdewoody/statamic-global-variable-editor/README.md

 4. Open `_themes/[theme-name]/theme.yaml` file and define the global variables you want to be editable.

- To make a variable editable, first create a first-level var of `global`, then nest your variables under the `global` var.
+ To make a variable editable, first create a first-level var of `globals`, then nest your variables under the `globals` var.

  For example, if you wanted to have an editable phone number global variable you would do this.

 ```
-    global:
+    globals:
       -
         name: phone
         display: Phone
         value: 555-555-5555
 ```

- If you wanted to add another global variable, say an email address, your `global` variable would look like so:
+ If you wanted to add another global variable, say an email address, your `globals` variable would look like so:

 ```
-    global:
+    globals:
       -
         name: phone
         display: Phone
         value: 555-555-5555
       -
         name: email
         display: Email
         value: you@yourdomain.com